Kayla Moody Goes Scantily Clad In Revealing New Snap: ‘You Think My Tractor’s Sexy?’

 The glam look included a shimmering highlighter on her nose, forehead, and under eyes, as well as pink blush on her cheekbones to complement her tanned skin.
 She added long lashes and black eyeliner, as well as pink eye shadow and sculpted brows to give her eyes some extra definition.

 Kayla’s 697,000-plus followers wasted no time showing their appreciation for the photo.
-The post earned more than 3,000 likes within the first 25 minutes after it was shared to her feed.
-Fans also left over 130 messages in the comments section for her to enjoy.
+The post earned more than 3,000 likes within the first 25 minutes after it was shared on her feed.
+Fans also left more than 130 messages in the comments section for her to enjoy.

 “Dear girl you are the bomb diggity!
 Tractor?? what Tractor??” one follower stated.